kuschanton/biesdorf/README.md

 ### Description
 This project shows how events from Twilio TaskRouter can be forwarded to AWS Kinesis for futrher processing.
+Might be useful while [Twilio Event Streams](https://www.twilio.com/blog/twilio-event-streams-private-beta) is still in Private Beta.

 The project is built using Kotless (https://github.com/JetBrains/kotless) and Ktor DSL in particular (https://github.com/JetBrains/kotless/wiki/Ktor-DSL-Overview).